ghostwriternr/kill-dash-nine/about.md

 # Hey!

 I am Naresh.
-A final year student pursuing a Dual Degree (Bachelors + Masters) in Computer Science at IIT Kharagpur, India.
-The purpose of this blog would be to document some of my thoughts about all things code and Computer Science.
+I'm a software engineer at Intuit, Bangalore.
+I graduated with a Dual Degree (Bachelors + Masters) in Computer Science from IIT Kharagpur, India in the summer of 2018.
+The purpose of this blog would be to document some of my thoughts about all things code and computers.

-## So, what's with the name?
+## What's with the name?

-Guess #1: _Because you love Linux?_
+Guess #1: _Because you love Linux?_\
     Yeah I do.
-But that didn't inspire the name.
+But that's not all.

-Guess #2: _Monzy???_
+Guess #2: _Because you're a raging psycopath?_\
-    YEP!
+    **cough cough** No!

+Guess #3: _Monzy???_\
+    Y-E-S!

 <style>
 .videoWrapper {